machinekoder/pickit-docs/docs/support/pickit-system-software-upgrades.rst

 .. _here: https://client.pickit3d.com/upgrade/v2/

-.. warning:: Note that for Pickit versions < 2.1.2, the web interface can show the error message **ERROR: Something went wrong during upgrading** although the upgrade process is still running without problems.
+.. warning:: Note that for Pickit versions < 2.1.2, the web interface can show the error message **ERROR: Something went wrong during upgrading**, even though the upgrade process is still running without problems.

   If you see this message, **DO NOT REBOOT THE PICKIT SYSTEM YOURSELF**.
 Instead